spine-tools/Spine-Toolbox/docs/source/examples/first_parameter.rst

 Adding Parameter Values
 =======================

-Above, we defined a :literal:`speed` parameter for Fish, and now we will set it for :literal:`nemo`.
+Above, we defined a :literal:`speed` parameter for Fish, and now we will set it for :literal:`Nemo`.
 Press **Alt+3** to focus on the **Parameter value** dock or click the name of its tab.
 The dock should feel familiar.
 Indeed, it works much like the **Parameter definition** dock.
-Select nemo from the **Entity tree**.
+Select Nemo from the **Entity tree**.
 You may need to expand the fish class with the small arrow on the left first.
 This will fill the *class* and *entity byname* columns of the parameter value table with correct values.

 What is a *byname*, anyway?
-In case of zero-dimensional entities, like :literal:`nemo`, it is just the name of the entity.
+In case of zero-dimensional entities, like :literal:`Nemo`, it is just the name of the entity.
 In other tutorials, we will create multidimensional entities, i.e. relationships.
 In that case, entity byname is a list of the names of the zero-dimensional parts of the relationship.